Shanghai Airlines is a Chinese Logo

 What is Shanghai Airlines a Chinese?

 This Chinese airline is based in Shanghai and is known for its role in developing air connectivity in the Yangtze River Delta.
 As a subsidiary of China Eastern Airlines, the company operates a diverse fleet, including Boeing 737 and 787 Dreamliner aircraft, serving both domestic and international routes.
-It is recognized for its unique logo featuring the Chinese character “Hu,” symbolizing Shanghai.
+It is recognized for its distinctive logo featuring the Chinese character “Hu,” which symbolizes Shanghai.
 A distinctive feature of the carrier is its “City Route” program, offering convenient connections between flights for business travelers.

 1985 – today